Apprenticeships - Frequently asked questions for parents and learners

 Different Apprenticeships have different entry requirements.
 However the most important requirements are that:

-- GCSEs are crucial, particularly English and maths.
-Many vacancies will specify a minimum of grade A-C (or equivalent) in English and maths.
-If you don’t have good GCSE grades in maths and English you will need to take a literacy and numeracy test at interview and may have to complete functional skills as part of your Apprenticeship.
+GCSEs are important, particularly English and maths.
+Many vacancies will specify a minimum of grade A-C/9-4 (or equivalent) in English and maths.
+However, if you don’t have these grades you may be invited to take a literacy and numeracy test at interview.
+If you are successful in finding an Apprenticeship placement, then you would need to complete functional skills as part of your Apprenticeship.

 An Apprenticeship includes the following components: